exeluter/bnspatch/README.md

 #### Q: Is this compatible with BnS Buddy?
 There is some overlapping functionality, but yes.
 Just make sure the multi-client feature in BnS Buddy is **disabled**.
-Additionally, understand that `patches.xml` will always take priority over changes conflicting made by BnS Buddy add-ons.
+Also, understand that `patches.xml` will always take priority over conflicting changes made by BnS Buddy add-ons.

 [2.0]: https://github.com/megai2/d912pxy
 [2.1]: https://i.imgur.com/rzFEY0F.png